 Note: Battery Saving mode can limit the phone’s features and lower its brightness.
 Hence it is suggested not to keep it on all the time.

 Switch to 4G Instead of using a 5G Network

-If you are using the network only for texting and browsing, we recommend you switch to the 4G network to increase the phone’s battery life.
+If you are using the network only for texting and browsing, we recommend you switch to the 4G network to increase the phone’s battery life and improve battery performance.

 - Go to Android Settings on your device.

 - Click the Network and Internet option.
 Otherwise, use 4G VOLTE/ LTE.

 Apart from this, having poor signal strength also causes high battery consumption and drainage issues as the smartphone constantly keeps on looking for networks which in turn consumes more battery power.